sameersbn/docker-gitlab/README.md

 To enable the CAS OmniAuth provider you must register your application with your CAS instance.
 This requires the service URL GitLab will supply to CAS.
 It should be something like: https://git.example.com:443/users/auth/cas3/callback?url.
 By default handling for SLO is enabled, you only need to configure CAS for backchannel logout.

 For example, if your cas server url is `https://sso.example.com`, then adding `--env 'OAUTH_CAS3_SERVER=https://sso.example.com'` to the docker run command enables support for CAS3 OAuth.
 Please refer to [Available Configuration Parameters](#available-configuration-parameters) for additional CAS3 configuration parameters.

+#### Authentiq

+To enable the Authentiq OmniAuth provider for passwordless authentication you must register an application with Authentiq.
+Please refer to the GitLab [documentation](https://docs.gitlab.com/ce/administration/auth/authentiq.html) for the procedure to generate the client ID and secret key with Authentiq.

+Once you have the API client id and client secret generated, configure them using the `OAUTH_AUTHENTIQ_CLIENT_ID` and `OAUTH_AUTHENTIQ_CLIENT_SECRET` environment variables respectively.

+For example, if your API key is `xxx` and the API secret key is `yyy`, then adding `--env 'OAUTH_AUTHENTIQ_CLIENT_ID=xxx' --env 'OAUTH_AUTHENTIQ_CLIENT_SECRET=yyy'` to the docker run command enables support for Authentiq OAuth.

+You may want to specify `OAUTH_AUTHENTIQ_REDIRECT_URI` as well.
+The OAuth scope can be altered as well with `OAUTH_AUTHENTIQ_SCOPE` (defaults to `'aq:name email~rs address aq:push'`).

 #### Google